BCtopics/Hello-Class/README.md

 1. Open the only UIViewController scene in Main.storyboard
 2. Use UIImageView, UILabels, and UIButtons to create the view described above.
-3. Make sure everything in constrained correctly.
+3. Make sure everything is constrained correctly.
 Test the view to confirm it works on multiple simulators.

 <details>
   <summary>Image Hint</summary>